 A native Washingtonian, Christopher Prince is a singer, songwriter, poet, and actor.
 His artistic life began as a teenager when he participated in Workshops for Careers in the Arts, which ultimately became the pilot program for Washington, DC’s Duke Ellington High School for the Performing Arts.
-He went on to become an integral member of Washington DC arts scene in the 1980s and 90s.
+He went on to become an integral member of Washington DC Black gay arts scene in the 1980s and 90s.

 Projects